Compositionality for Quantitative Specifications: Introduction

 \paragraph{Robustness.}

-Consider again the request-grant example $x$ in Fig.~\ref{fi:quantspecex}, together with the two labeled transition systems in Fig.~\ref{fi:quantimp} (left).
+Consider again the request-grant example in Fig.~\ref{fi:quantspecex1}, together with the two labeled transition systems in Fig.~\ref{fi:quantimp1}.
 While $i_1$, issuing \grant\ after precisely 5 time units, is a valid implementation of $x$, if there is but a small positive drift in the timing, like in $i_2$, it is not an implementation anymore.
 However, this drift might be easily mended or just might be due to measuring errors.

-Therefore, when models and specifications contain such quantitative information, the standard Boolean notions of satisfaction and refinement are of limited utility~\cite{DBLP:conf/fm/HenzingerS06} and should be replaced by notions more robust to perturbations.
-For another example, the DMTS to the right of Fig.~\ref{fi:quantimp} is \emph{not} a refinement of the second one in Fig.~\ref{fi:quantspecex}, but for all practical purposes, it is very close.
+Therefore, when models and specifications contain such quantitative information, the standard Boolean notions of satisfaction and refinement are of limited utility~\cite{DBLP:conf/fm/HenzingerS06, DBLP:journals/cejcs/Sifakis11} and should be replaced by notions which are more robust to perturbations.
+For another example, the DMTS of Fig.~\ref{fi:quantimp} is \emph{not} a refinement of the one in Fig.~\ref{fi:quantspecex1}, but for all practical purposes, it is rather close.

-One approach to robustness is to employ metric \emph{distances} instead of Boolean relations; this has been done for example~in~\cite{ DBLP:journals/tse/AlfaroFS09, DBLP:journals/tcs/DesharnaisGJP04, DBLP:journals/tcs/BreugelW05, DBLP:conf/formats/HenzingerMP05, DBLP:journals/tcs/CernyHR12, DBLP:conf/forte/Romero-HernandezF12, DBLP:journals/tcs/AlfaroFHMS05 } and many other papers.
+One approach to robustness is to employ metric \emph{distances} instead of Boolean relations; this has been done for example~in~\cite{ DBLP:journals/tse/AlfaroFS09, DBLP:conf/mfcs/LarsenMP12, DBLP:journals/tcs/DesharnaisGJP04, DBLP:journals/tcs/BreugelW05, DBLP:conf/formats/HenzingerMP05, DBLP:journals/tcs/CernyHR12, DBLP:conf/forte/Romero-HernandezF12, DBLP:conf/wadt/Romero-HernandezF12, DBLP:journals/tcs/AlfaroFHMS05, DBLP:conf/concur/Alfaro03 } and many other papers.
 An advantage of behavioral specification formalisms is that models and specifications are closely related, hence distances between models can easily be extended to distances between specifications.
-We have developed a distance-based approach for MTS in~\cite{DBLP:conf/csr/BauerFLT12, DBLP:journals/fmsd/BauerFJLLT13} and shown in~\cite{journals/tcs/FahrenbergL13, DBLP:conf/csr/BauerFLT12} that a good general setting is given by recursively specified trace distances on an abstract quantale.
+We have developed a distance-based approach for MTS in~\cite{ DBLP:conf/csr/BauerFLT12, DBLP:conf/mfcs/BauerFJLLT11, DBLP:journals/acta/FahrenbergL14, DBLP:journals/fmsd/BauerFJLLT13} and shown in~\cite{DBLP:journals/tcs/FahrenbergL14, DBLP:journals/acta/FahrenbergL14, DBLP:conf/csr/BauerFLT12, DBLP:conf/fsttcs/FahrenbergLT11, DBLP:conf/aplas/FahrenbergL13} that a good general setting is given by recursively specified trace distances on an abstract quantale.
 Here we extend this to DMTS.

 \paragraph{Compositionality.} The framework should be compositional.
 In the quantitative setting, this in essence means that the operations we define on the systems should behave well with respect not only to satisfaction, but also to the distances.
 For instance, if $s_1$ is close to $t_1$ and $s_2$ close to $t_2$, then also the structural composition $s_1\| s_2$ should be close to $t_1\| t_2$.
 We prove this for the usual operations; in particular, we give a construction for such a well-behaved \emph{quotient}.